ConorDavison/ccwcreative/README.md

     * There will be button elements that enable the user to navigate the content easily and simply.
     * Dependent on the page, there will be images with accompanying information for the user to discover.
     * Dependent on the page there will be an interative form allowing a user to submit requests and enquires for custom prints.
-* Footer -
-    * Copyright information stored here.
-    * Some internal links may also be added here.

 ### Design